 Frequently Asked Questions about the MSW Fellowship in Aging

-is open to all MSW students, the Fellowship is a competitive program for a select group of MSW students.
-Unlike the Certificate Program, the MSW Fellowship offers a scholarship ($1,500 for the 2013-2014 academic year), as well as an enriched field placement that emphasizes students’ leadership development for our aging society.
+The Fellowship is a competitive program open to MSW students in the Certificate in Aging and Health.
+Unlike the Certificate Program, the MSW Fellowship offers a scholarship ($2,000 for the 2017-2018 academic year), as well as an enriched field placement that emphasizes students’ leadership development for our aging society.

 All Fellows are required to complete a field-based leadership project.
 The requirements for the leadership project are purposely flexible so that the project can be responsive to the needs of the organization, as well as to the students’ interests.
 In general, a successful leadership project demonstrates the following characteristics: